research

 *Winner of the Founders Best Paper Award Honoring Bert Rockman in the President and Executive Politics Section at 2021 APSA

-“Diminishing Regulatory Capacity and Corporate Political Disengagement: Evidence from State-Level Workforce Shocks” (with Dahyun Choi). [pdf]
+“Diminishing Regulatory Capacity and Corporate Political Disengagement” (with Dahyun Choi). [pdf]

 - Coverage: USC PIPE Collaborative

-Scholars have long claimed that international integration can be sustained by providing sufficient government compensation to workers adversely affected by it.
-We argue that the success of this social contract—known as Embedded Liberalism—also depends on the bureaucracies responsible for delivering the compensation.
-Bureaucratic delays in delivering compensation can undermine citizens' confidence in the government's ability to protect them from the adverse consequences of international trade, leading to diminished support for redistribution and globalization.
+abstract Scholars have long claimed that international integration can be sustained by providing sufficient government compensation to workers adversely affected by it.
+We argue that the success of this compensation scheme also depends on the bureaucracies responsible for delivering the compensation on behalf of the government.
+In particular, bureaucratic delays in delivering compensation to trade losers can undermine citizens' confidence in the government's ability to protect them from the adverse consequences of international trade, leading to a decrease in support for internationalism.
 We test our theory on the Trade Adjustment Assistance (TAA) program in the United States.
-By leveraging the quasi-random assignment of TAA petitions to individual bureaucrats, we estimate the effect of bureaucrat-driven delays in processing petitions on the attitudes of over 200,000 voters from 2006 to 2016.
-Empirical results support our theory and indicate that effects are stronger where the information is more likely to reach citizens.
-We discuss how bureaucratic hurdles in redistributive programs may significantly contribute to the backlash against globalization.“The Dynamic Revolving Door in Regulatory Agencies.”
+By leveraging the quasi-random assignment of TAA petitions to individual bureaucrats, we estimate the effect of bureaucrat-driven delays in processing petitions on the attitudes of over 200,000 voters.
+Empirical results support our theory and indicate that effects are stronger where the information about TAA delays is more likely to reach citizens.
+We also find that these delays could increase support for politicians advocating for economic nationalism.

 work in progress

-Partisan Enforcement of Executive Orders: Evidence from Buy American Act (with Soohyun Cho and Hye Young You)
+Who Gets Protected from Protectionism?
+Evidence from the Buy American Act (with Soohyun Cho and Hye Young You)